-We expect pupils to play and represent the school up until Year 9 in our team sports if selected.
+We expect pupils to take part in our team sports up until Year 9, and represent the school if selected.
 For girls, the major team sports are hockey, netball, athletics and rounders.
 For boys, the major team sports are football, rugby, cricket and athletics.
 Years 10, 11 and the Sixth Form have more choice to play in a team, or choose another activity in which they have more interest.

 We regularly field A & B teams and in many age groups field C teams